CartoDB/mobile-sdk/docs/guides/02-SDK-and-CARTO-tools.md

 There are several methods of connecting map data from your CARTO account (via the Mobile SDK) to your mobile app; depending on the size of your data, the visual requirements, and other factors.

-- To use a map as **raster map tiles**, define the tile URL for RasterTileLayer
+- To use a map as **raster map tiles**, define the tile URL for `RasterTileLayer`

 - To apply **interactivity** (object click data), use UTFGrid.
-This uses both raster map tiles and json-based UTF tiles
+This uses both raster map tiles and json-based UTF tiles.
+  UTFGrids are applicable to both raster and vector tiles, though are more useful for raster tiles.

   **Tip:** For CARTO Builder, you will need to enable and define tooltips with the [POP-UP](/docs/carto-builder/map-layers-for-rendering-data/#pop-up) feature